convox/docs/docs/application/convox-yml.md

 order: 50
 ---

-The `convox.yml` file is a configuration file used to describe your application and all of its infrastructure needs.
+The `convox.yml` file is a manifest used to describe your application and all of its infrastructure needs.

 <pre>
 <a href="/application/environment">environment</a>: